-Statutory arrangements for funding the deficit mean that the financial position of the Council is not affected in any one year.
+However, in practice, statutory arrangements for funding the deficit mean that the financial position of the Council is not affected in any one year.

-Effectively, the deficit on the Pension Fund is being met over the long-term by increased contributions from employees and reducing benefits for future pensioners.
-These are part of on-going changes to the Local Government Pension Scheme to ensure that pension deficits are funded with minimal impact on the Council Tax Payer.
+The deficit on the Pension Fund is being met over the long-term by increased contributions from employees and reducing benefits for future pensioners.
+These are part of on-going changes, nationally, to the Local Government Pension Scheme, to ensure that pension deficits are funded with minimal impact on the Council Tax Payer.